zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 // lib/store/app/store.d.ts:39:5 - (ae-forgotten-export) The symbol "SecondaryAccessoryView" needs to be exported by the entry point lib.d.ts
 // lib/store/context-bridge.d.ts:4:5 - (ae-forgotten-export) The symbol "PackageDependentFunction" needs to be exported by the entry point lib.d.ts
 // lib/store/context-bridge.d.ts:5:5 - (ae-forgotten-export) The symbol "AnyFunction" needs to be exported by the entry point lib.d.ts
-// lib/store/integrations/store.d.ts:26:9 - (ae-forgotten-export) The symbol "Action" needs to be exported by the entry point lib.d.ts
+// lib/store/integrations/store.d.ts:26:9 - (ae-forgotten-export) The symbol "Action_2" needs to be exported by the entry point lib.d.ts
 // lib/store/integrations/store.d.ts:32:9 - (ae-forgotten-export) The symbol "Component" needs to be exported by the entry point lib.d.ts
-// lib/types/account/index.d.ts:36:5 - (ae-forgotten-export) The symbol "AccountRights" needs to be exported by the entry point lib.d.ts
+// lib/types/account/index.d.ts:35:5 - (ae-forgotten-export) The symbol "AccountRights" needs to be exported by the entry point lib.d.ts
-// lib/types/account/index.d.ts:44:5 - (ae-forgotten-export) The symbol "StringOfLength" needs to be exported by the entry point lib.d.ts
+// lib/types/account/index.d.ts:39:5 - (ae-forgotten-export) The symbol "StringOfLength" needs to be exported by the entry point lib.d.ts
-// lib/types/account/index.d.ts:86:5 - (ae-forgotten-export) The symbol "AccountSettingsAttrs" needs to be exported by the entry point lib.d.ts
+// lib/types/account/index.d.ts:81:5 - (ae-forgotten-export) The symbol "AccountSettingsAttrs" needs to be exported by the entry point lib.d.ts
-// lib/types/account/index.d.ts:87:5 - (ae-forgotten-export) The symbol "AccountSettingsPrefs" needs to be exported by the entry point lib.d.ts
-// lib/types/account/index.d.ts:88:5 - (ae-forgotten-export) The symbol "ZimletProp" needs to be exported by the entry point lib.d.ts
+// lib/types/account/index.d.ts:83:5 - (ae-forgotten-export) The symbol "ZimletProp" needs to be exported by the entry point lib.d.ts
-// lib/types/account/index.d.ts:132:5 - (ae-forgotten-export) The symbol "AccountRightTargetEmail" needs to be exported by the entry point lib.d.ts
+// lib/types/account/index.d.ts:127:5 - (ae-forgotten-export) The symbol "AccountRightTargetEmail" needs to be exported by the entry point lib.d.ts
-// lib/types/account/index.d.ts:137:9 - (ae-forgotten-export) The symbol "AccountRightName" needs to be exported by the entry point lib.d.ts
+// lib/types/account/index.d.ts:132:9 - (ae-forgotten-export) The symbol "AccountRightName" needs to be exported by the entry point lib.d.ts
-// lib/types/account/index.d.ts:138:9 - (ae-forgotten-export) The symbol "AccountRightTarget" needs to be exported by the entry point lib.d.ts
+// lib/types/account/index.d.ts:133:9 - (ae-forgotten-export) The symbol "AccountRightTarget" needs to be exported by the entry point lib.d.ts
-// lib/types/apps/index.d.ts:73:5 - (ae-forgotten-export) The symbol "PanelMode" needs to be exported by the entry point lib.d.ts
+// lib/types/apps/index.d.ts:68:5 - (ae-forgotten-export) The symbol "PanelMode" needs to be exported by the entry point lib.d.ts
-// lib/types/apps/index.d.ts:100:5 - (ae-forgotten-export) The symbol "SettingsSubSection" needs to be exported by the entry point lib.d.ts
 // lib/types/misc/index.d.ts:109:9 - (ae-forgotten-export) The symbol "SoapPolicy" needs to be exported by the entry point lib.d.ts
 // lib/types/misc/index.d.ts:128:5 - (ae-forgotten-export) The symbol "FolderView" needs to be exported by the entry point lib.d.ts
 // lib/types/misc/index.d.ts:144:5 - (ae-forgotten-export) The symbol "Meta" needs to be exported by the entry point lib.d.ts
-// lib/types/misc/index.d.ts:146:9 - (ae-forgotten-export) The symbol "Grant" needs to be exported by the entry point lib.d.ts
 // lib/types/misc/index.d.ts:148:5 - (ae-forgotten-export) The symbol "SoapRetentionPolicy" needs to be exported by the entry point lib.d.ts
 // lib/types/misc/index.d.ts:162:5 - (ae-forgotten-export) The symbol "SortBy" needs to be exported by the entry point lib.d.ts
-// lib/types/misc/index.d.ts:169:5 - (ae-forgotten-export) The symbol "Folder" needs to be exported by the entry point lib.d.ts
+// lib/types/network/index.d.ts:108:5 - (ae-forgotten-export) The symbol "AccountACEInfo" needs to be exported by the entry point lib.d.ts
-// lib/types/network/index.d.ts:107:5 - (ae-forgotten-export) The symbol "AccountACEInfo" needs to be exported by the entry point lib.d.ts
+// lib/types/network/soap.d.ts:11:5 - (ae-forgotten-export) The symbol "NameSpace" needs to be exported by the entry point lib.d.ts
-// lib/types/network/soap.d.ts:58:5 - (ae-forgotten-export) The symbol "SoapSearchFolder" needs to be exported by the entry point lib.d.ts
+// lib/types/network/soap.d.ts:33:5 - (ae-forgotten-export) The symbol "SoapFault" needs to be exported by the entry point lib.d.ts
-// lib/types/network/soap.d.ts:78:9 - (ae-forgotten-export) The symbol "SoapFolder" needs to be exported by the entry point lib.d.ts
+// lib/types/network/soap.d.ts:41:5 - (ae-forgotten-export) The symbol "SoapHeader" needs to be exported by the entry point lib.d.ts
-// lib/types/network/soap.d.ts:79:9 - (ae-forgotten-export) The symbol "SoapLink" needs to be exported by the entry point lib.d.ts
+// lib/types/network/soap.d.ts:62:5 - (ae-forgotten-export) The symbol "SoapSearchFolder" needs to be exported by the entry point lib.d.ts

 ```